FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.16 The "Date" Data Type

-The `Date` data type defines the value of a genealogical date.
+The `Date` data type defines a genealogical date.

 ### identifier